 One of my most cherished memories was standing along Madison Avenue looking at the patriotic American flags that had just been hung by Barry Inabnitt and his team.
 The flags were gently blowing in the breeze.
 Without a team of citizens volunteering both their time and donations, the “Avenue of Flags” would never have been possible.
 (No city funds were used in the purchase of the American flags.)
 The Avenue of Flags proudly fly along nearly 25 miles of our city streets.

-Private Project, Another great addition adjoining Surina Way at Meridian Street will be the home of a memorial honoring our veterans, police, firefighters and EMT’s.
+Private Project, Another great addition joining Surina Way at Meridian Street will be the home of a memorial honoring our veterans, police, firefighters and EMT’s.
 A rendition is nearing completion.
-Our committee announced the creation of the memorial April 29th.
+Our committee announced the creation of the memorial a few years ago.
 Our fund raising efforts are going well.
-The projected dedication will be in June 2020, prior to the Freedom Festival.
 EVEN THOUGH THIS IS NOT A CITY PROJECT IT IS STILL VERY CLOSE AND DEAR TO MY HEART!

 I’m equally excited about recent completion of the E-Commerce Exchange Zone at fire station 91, which serves as a safe location for people to buy, sell or exchange goods.
 In addition, it provides a safe environment for custodial and non-custodial parents to exchange children.
-Lastly I’m looking forward to the installation of School Zone Flashers to alert drivers of school zones.
 Both of these projects were brought to the attention of the city by me.

 I’d like to provide you a little background about myself.
 I married John Gibson, a school teacher at Southport High School, in late June of 1967.
 John preferred not living in the same community as his students so there would be no question of favoritism.